Mera Peak Climbing

 Lukla airport

 After packing up all gears, we knock the trail south.
 We descend first to Surke to cross the river, then a steep rise to Chutok La.
-The rest of the way to Paiya is flat but undulating terrain and a good end to our first day of trekking.
-The distance is roughly 11 kilometers and takes 7 hours of hiking from Lukla in front.
+Rest of the way to Paiya is flat but undulating terrain and a good end to our first day of trekking. despite that, the distance is roughly 11 kilometers and takes 7 hours of hiking from Lukla in front.

 05 DayChetrakhola Trekking (3,122m/10,243 feet), 5-6 hours.

-We begin with a zig-zag trail to the Tama Khola River.
-We continue through bamboo and rhododendron mixed forest and the distance is 11 kilometers hikes.
+Our expedition commences with a zig-zag trail leading us to the Tama Khola River.
+Progressing through a diverse landscape of bamboo and rhododendron mixed forest, the hike covers a distance of approximately 11 kilometers.

-We descend on hillsides, by pleasant meadows, and lower down through forests of blue Himalayan pines and rhododendrons.
-You can see the Mosom Kharka and the Inkhu Khola river which offers Mera Peak’s south side view.
-The hiking distance today is 11 kilometers roughly so we follow the river to the Khote village Lodge to spend the night.
+Our descent takes us along the hillsides, through delightful meadows, and further down through enchanting forests adorned with blue Himalayan pines and rhododendrons.
+Along the way, the mesmerizing sights of Mosom Kharka and the Inkhu Khola river unfold, providing a captivating view of Mera Peak’s south side.
+Covering a distance of approximately 11 kilometers today, we follow the river’s course to reach the Khote village Lodge, where we will spend the night.

-As we head to the west bank of the Hinku Khola northwards, forest blurs in and the valley zooms out.
-We spot meadows being used as grazing areas for goats, sheep, and yaks in the Upper Hinku.
-We approach the summer settlement of Tangnag as we cross a single-plank bridge at Gondishung.
+Our journey takes us to the western bank of the Hinku Khola, heading northward.
+Forest gradually fades into a blur, and the valley expands before us.
+Along the way, we notice meadows serving as grazing grounds for goats, sheep, and yaks in the Upper Hinku region.
+Our path leads us to the summer settlement of Tangnag, and we traverse a single-plank bridge at Gondishung.

 Spending almost a half-day here in order to acclimatize and adjust to the thinning of the air.
-However interested, visitors can hike to Charpate Himal Glacier if the weather permits.
-Glacier hiking offers unbelievable Mountain views, rivers, and the valley.
+Be that as it may interested, visitors can hike to Charpate Himal Glacier if the weather permits offers unbelievable Mountain views, rivers, and the valley.

 11 Day Mera peak climbing (Mera summit 6,476m/21,248 feet).
 Return to Khare Lodge, 7-8 hours.